kirandevihosur74/BizStream-Business-Stream/README.md

-# Verbizz: Business Matchmaker Platform
+# BizStream: Streaming Smart Business Recommendations in Real-Time

 A real-time, containerized platform that matches businesses to user preferences using streaming Yelp business data.
 Built with Kafka, Redis, FastAPI, Streamlit, and Docker Compose.